logan818/Cirrus-Test/README.md

 # Cirrus-Test

-learning to use Cirrus and messing around
+Just testing Cirrus UI and seeing if I like it